Finding an

 begin with, and keep a large percentage of the fees

-and successful ones often maintain their own Web sites,
+successful coaches maintain their own web sites, blogs, and

-will obey the laws governing businesses in their area; ask
+Professionals will obey the laws governing businesses in

-to see a copy of a current business license.
+their area; ask to see a copy of a current business

 about membership in professional organizations